DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/David_Crusoe_def/index.markdown

 to what information users will find most useful.[^10] [emphasis added]

-We can interpret this to mean that the language we use to express our query, whether typed, spoken, or otherwise communicated, may not be interpreted literally.
+We can read this to mean that the language we use to express our query, whether typed, spoken, or otherwise communicated, may not be interpreted literally.
 Search engines take into account a variety of linguistic devices to better match our intent with quality results.